-Any employee with executive status or any employee with a function code > 50 in countries where this repository is applicable, as well as all members of the Audit, Legal and Purchasing departments, must take the e-learning course Fairplay.
+Any employee with executive status or any employee with a function code of 50 or more in countries where this repository is applicable, as well as all members of the Audit, Legal and Purchasing departments, must take the elearning course Fairplay.

 The Human Resources Department ensures that this program is followed by all newcomers meeting the above definition during their initial trial period.
 Existing employees must also have undergone this training.
-Where an Entity intends to offer its employees a different type of e-learning, this must be approved in advance by the Group Legal and Compliance Director.
+Where an Entity intends to offer its employees a different type of e-learning, this must be approved in advance by the Compliance Director.